codeforester/base/README.md

 If you don't want to change your `.bash_profile` at all, you can still turn Base on and off as needed.
 First, make sure BASE_HOME is set appropriately, ideally in your `.bash_profile`.

-Run this command to turn get a shell with Base turned on:
+Run this command to get a shell with Base turned on:

     $BASE_HOME/base.sh shell